microsoft/onnxruntime-inference-examples/quantization/qat/transformer_qat/ReadMe.md

 from qat_bert import quantize_bert_model
 from qat_utils import remove_qconfig_for_module
 def remove_qconfig_before_convert(model):
-    # remove subtree that do no need qat by name or type
+    # Do not quantize subgraph that not in the bert part
     remove_qconfig_for_module(model, '', ['classifier', 'bert.pooler'], remove_subtree=True)

 model = quantize_bert_model(model, remove_qconfig_before_convert)
 ```

 ## **QAT a Bert Model in your project**
 * Reuse the qat_bert.py and qat_utils.py. in case the transformer version is not same, modifications may needed to those two files.
 * Similar minor change as showed above in the main training python file could make the work done.